rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-27-f8cc42552d1877a8-implementation-of-new-numbers-for-making-outbound-calls-to-members-for-bse-techn.md

 source: bse
 stocks: []
 tags:
-- technical-support
 - communication
-- regulatory-compliance
-- trai
+- compliance
 - contact-numbers
 - member-services
+- technical-support
+- trai
 title: Implementation of New Numbers for Making Outbound Calls to Members for BSE Technical Queries
 ---